the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - TODO: Add a Great Admiral and Naval War College replacement

 #### New Afrika
+- They are now forbidden from building Enslaved units, Prison Camps, Work Camps, and Annex Isolationists.
 - The +20% combat bonus against larger factions no longer has a policy requirement.
 - The "Great Wall" effect in their UA now expires at Railroads.
 - They no longer start with Redomestication.